Rocker Vs Camber Debate – Which Is Best For You

 Skier Darin Haworth enjoying the fresh powder at Kirkwood – Photo by: Local Freshies®

-Snowboarding may have gotten its inspiration from another sport skiing’s use of camber goes back way further to the 1840’s.
-Camber made it possible to have a thinner and lighter ski.
-What skiing did get from snowboarding was the idea of camber and adding more extreme sidecut to create what was called at the time Parabolic skis.
-It was such a huge step forward in technology that many at the time stated it brought the sport back from the “dead.”
-This may or may not be true, but it did affect the sport of skiing and introduced a whole new way of sliding down the mountain that the two-plank crowd didn’t have before.
+Snowboarding may have drawn inspiration from other sports, but skiing’s use of camber dates back much further, all the way to the 1840s.
+Camber made it possible to create thinner, lighter skis.
+What skiing did borrow from snowboarding, however, was the concept of camber combined with a more aggressive sidecut, which led to the creation of what were known as “parabolic skis.”
+This innovation was such a significant leap forward in technology that many at the time claimed it “revived” the sport.
+Whether or not that’s true, it undeniably impacted skiing, introducing a whole new way of sliding down the mountain that the two-plank crowd hadn’t experienced before.

 Rocker – The New Style